Image: Poets confirmed for the Nine Arches Press 2020 list

 Jane Commane, editor and director at Nine Arches Press says:

-“We are delighted to be presenting such an exciting list in 2019 – one which demonstrates how Nine Arches Press both supports new rising voices in poetry but also continues to work closely with poets who have been a big part of our own development over the last ten years.
-National Portfolio funding from Arts Council England has been vital in allowing us to sustain and broaden our reach as publishers, and we look forward to more adventures in poetry in 2019”
+“We’re delighted to be presenting such an exciting list in 2020 – and that Nine Arches Press continues to support rising new voices in poetry and work closely with poets who have been a big part of our own story over the last eleven years.
+We’re committed to sustaining the platform for many exceptional emerging writers as well as writers who are established and producing some of their most exciting work mid-career.
+I’m delighted to continue stoking the creative fires with the team here at the press, and thrilled to see how our poets continue to flourish and their books keep on finding their place on readers’ bookshelves – and often, a special place in their hearts and lives too, in the way that only poetry can.
+In addition, National Portfolio funding from Arts Council England has been vital in allowing us to sustain and broaden our reach to readers and audiences, and we look forward to more adventures in poetry in 2020 and beyond”

 Subscribe and stay up to date with our latest news at Nine Arches Press: